heyxyz/hey/README.md

 ## Installation

-We use [pnpm workspaces](https://pnpm.io/workspaces) to efficiently manage our monorepo.
+We harness the power of [pnpm workspaces](https://pnpm.io/workspaces) to keep our monorepo running smoother than a freshly buttered pancake.

 ### Clone the repository

-To gain access to the repository on Pierre, contact Yoginth and share your innovative ideas—together, let's build the future of the web.
+Want to join the cool kids' club and access the repository on Pierre?
+Hit up Yoginth with your brilliant ideas—let's team up and create the web's next big thing!

 ```bash
 git clone git@git.pierre.co:/repos/hey/hey.git